 Developed by Miller and Rollnick, Motivational Interviewing is a client-centred approach that elicits behavioural changes by assisting individuals to explore and resolve ambivalence.
 This approach is especially helpful with individuals who are less motivated.
 Research has shown Motivational Interviewing to be helpful with a wide range of client groups and issues.
-This two day course will equip the attendees with a sound understanding of Motivational Interviewing theory and skills.
+This two day eLearning course, will equip participants with a sound understanding of Motivational Interviewing theory and skills.
 This workshop is open to individuals and can also be delivered as in-house training to groups of employees.

 Suitable For: Therapists, Counsellors, Those working in the sectors of Social Care, Education and Training, Youth and Family Care, Human Resources, Mediation, Employment Services.

-This workshop is approved by The Nursing and Midwifery Board of Ireland for Continuing Education Units.
-Members of The Psychological Society of Ireland and The Addiction Counsellors of Ireland can receive learning credits/CPD points for completing this training.
+Members of The Psychological Society of Ireland can receive 8 learning credits and members of The Addiction Counsellors of Ireland can receive learning 10 CPD points for completing this workshop.

 The objective of this two day workshop is to provide the theory of Motivational Interviewing and the space to practice the skills associated with Motivational Interviewing.

-Participants will receive a copy of the presentation and links to relevant literature to enable them to develop their understanding of Motivational interviewing.
-In each session attendees will have the opportunity to observe and practice Motivational Interviewing through role-plays and scenarios provided by the trainer.
+Participants will receive a copy of the presentation, other supporting documents and links to relevant literature by email which will enable them to develop their understanding of Motivational Interviewing appropriate to this level.
+In each session participants will have the opportunity to observe and practice Motivational Interviewing through role-plays and scenarios provided by the trainer via Zoom.